 Farxiga may cause serious side effects, including:

 - Ketoacidosis in people with diabetes mellitus (increased ketones in your blood or urine).
 Ketoacidosis has happened in people who have type 1 diabetes or type 2 diabetes, during treatment with Farxiga.
 Ketoacidosis has also happened in people with diabetes who were sick or who had surgery during treatment with Farxiga.
 Ketoacidosis is a serious condition, which may need to be treated in a hospital.
 Ketoacidosis may lead to death.
 Ketoacidosis can happen with Farxiga even if your blood sugar is less than 250 mg/dL.
 Stop taking Farxiga and call your healthcare provider right away if you get any of the following symptoms:

 - trouble breathing

-- reduce the amount of food or liquid you drink, for example, if you are sick and cannot eat or
+- reduce the amount of food or liquid you drink, for example if you cannot eat or

 - Serious urinary tract infections.
 Serious urinary tract infections that may lead to hospitalization have happened in people who are taking Farxiga.
 Tell your healthcare provider if you have any signs or symptoms of a urinary tract infection such as a burning feeling when passing urine, a need to urinate often, the need to urinate right away, pain in the lower part of your stomach (pelvis), or blood in the urine.
 Sometimes people also may have a fever, back pain, nausea or vomiting.

-- Low blood sugar (hypoglycemia).
+- Low blood sugar (hypoglycemia) in patients with diabetes mellitus.
 If you take Farxiga with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin, your risk of getting low blood sugar is higher.
 The dose of your sulfonylurea medicine or insulin may need to be lowered while you take Farxiga.
 Signs and symptoms of low blood sugar may include: